lgbt-foundation/whitepaper/whitepaper.md

 The pseudonymity of cryptocurrency and blockchain allow users to protect their physical identities while giving them credibility and authority within the system.
 By putting encrypted identity on the blockchain, there is less fraud and people can trust that their information will stay safe and secure in the decentralized system.

-#### Voting & Decentralized Governance
+#### Governance: direct input from the LGBT community

-The governance of the LGBT Foundation, as well as the distribution of funds for the LGBT Impact program, will be organized by community voting.
+The governance of the LGBT Foundation, as well as the distribution of LGBT Tokens for the LGBT Impact program, aims to be organized by community voting.
 The LGBT community is a grassroots movement, so the control of the direction of this new technology should be shaped by listening to those directly affected by it.

 #### Security

 The information stored in the blockchain is encrypted and maintained by a large network of participants that ensures its consistency.
 No one person can get unauthorized access or is able to manipulate or remove information without the consent of the personal owner of that information.
 This prevents governments and organizations from demanding, hacking or otherwise obtaining this information, an especially critical safeguard in countries where the LGBT community faces repercussions and victimization.

 This paper focuses on the issues that the LGBT Foundation strives to solve.
-A Pink Paper with further details exploring the exact technical solution has been released separately and with the input of the crypto community.
-We’d be happy to provide it upon request if you’d like to learn more about the technical aspects of the LGBT Token.
+A Pink Paper with further details exploring the exact technical solution has been released separately and with the input from the crypto community.
+You can find the Pink Paper at [https://lgbt-token.org](https://lgbt-token.org).

 ## LAUNCH PARTNERS